NeRF: Neural Radiance Field in 3D Vision: A Comprehensive Review (Updated Post-Gaussian Splatting): Applications of NeRF and adjacent methods pre-Gaussian Splatting

-where $\Phi(\cdot)$ is the sigmoid function, and its derivative $\frac{d\Phi}{dt}$ is the logistic density distribution.
-The authors have shown that their model outperforms the baseline NeRF model and have provided both theoretical and experimental justifications for their method and its implementation of SDF-based scene density. \textbf{HF-NeuS} (June 2022) \cite{2022hfneus} improved on NeuS by separating low frequency details into a based SDF and high frequency details into a displacement function, greatly increasing reconstruction quality.
-Concurrently, \textbf{Geo-NeuS} (May 2022) \cite{2022GeoNeus} introduced a new multi-view constraints in the form of a multi-view geometry constraint for the SDF supervised by sparse point cloud, and a multi-view photometric consistency constraint. \textbf{SparseNeus} (June 2022) \cite{2022sparseneus}, also concurrent, improved on NeuS by focusing on sparse-view SDF reconstruction using a geometry encoding volume with learnable image features as a hybrid representation method.
+where $\Phi(\cdot)$ was the sigmoid function, and its derivative $\frac{d\Phi}{dt}$ was the logistic density distribution.
+The authors showed that their model outperformed the baseline NeRF model and provided both theoretical and experimental justifications for their method and its implementation of SDF-based scene density. \textbf{HF-NeuS} (June 2022) \cite{2022hfneus} improved on NeuS by separating low-frequency details into a base SDF and high-frequency details into a displacement function, greatly increasing reconstruction quality.
+Concurrently, \textbf{Geo-NeuS} (May 2022) \cite{2022GeoNeus} introduced new multi-view constraints in the form of a multi-view geometry constraint for the SDF supervised by a sparse point cloud, and a multi-view photometric consistency constraint. \textbf{SparseNeus} (June 2022) \cite{2022sparseneus}, also concurrent, improved on NeuS by focusing on sparse-view SDF reconstruction using a geometry encoding volume with learnable image features as a hybrid representation method.

 A concurrent work by \textbf{Azinovic et al.} \cite{2022neuralrgbd_surface} (April 2021) also replaced the density MLP with a truncated SDF MLP.
-They instead computed their pixel color as weighted sum of sampled colors.
+They instead computed their pixel color as the weighted sum of sampled colors.